awslabs/harmonix/website/docs/techdocs/runtimes/kubernetes/eksProviderTemplates/importClusterTemplate.md

 # Import Cluster Template

-The "AWS EKS Environment Provider From Existing Cluster" template allows you to set up an EKS runtime for OPA that uses a preexisting EKS cluster.
+The "AWS EKS Environment Provider From Existing Cluster" template allows you to set up an EKS runtime for Harmonix that uses a preexisting EKS cluster.

 Here are the 2 main uses:

-1. Use a cluster you had set up in the past, before adopting OPA.
+1. Use a cluster you had set up in the past, before adopting Harmonix.
-1. Continue using whatever mechanism you prefer to provision your EKS clusters (outside of OPA).
+1. Continue using whatever mechanism you prefer to provision your EKS clusters (outside of Harmonix).
     * For example, you may wish to use [eksctl](https://eksctl.io/) or [Rancher](https://www.rancher.com/) to create your clusters.

-Whatever your reason, using this template will allow you to use prexisting clusters as part of an OPA EKS Environment Provider.
+Whatever your reason, using this template will allow you to use prexisting clusters as part of an Harmonix EKS Environment Provider.

 :::info
 This template only "imports" EKS clusters for use by an EKS Environment Provider.
-It does NOT import any applications that are running in an imported cluster that were created outside of OPA.
+It does NOT import any applications that are running in an imported cluster that were created outside of Harmonix.
 :::

 #### Screenshot of the AWS EKS Environment Provider From Existing Cluster Template: